 The SERP is a supplemental executive retirement plan for eligible employees of the Company.
 The Board of Directors determines which employees are eligible to participate.
 Pursuant to the SERP, the Company establishes an account for each participant.
 Each October 1st, the Company credits the account of each participant with an amount equal to 15% of the participant's base salary.
-In addition, each calendar quarter, the Company credits each account by an amount equal to 2% of the participant's account value as of the first day of the plan year containing such calendar quarter.
-Each participant vests 20% per year in his account after becoming a participant in the plan, with immediate full vesting occurring upon death, disability or a change in control of the Company.
+In addition, each calendar quarter, the Company credits each account by an amount equal to 2% of the participant in the plan, with immediate full vesting occurring upon death, disability or a change in control of the Company.
 Among the named executive officers, only Mr. Hussey, Mr. Lumley and Mr. Heil are active participants in the SERP.
 The current account balances for each such active participant are set forth in the table entitled "Non-Qualified Deferred Compensation" starting on page 95.
 Subsequent to the end of Fiscal 2008, the Company froze the SERP and made all active participants 100% vested.
 The full value of the account for each participant will be paid to those participants prior to the end of calendar year 2009.
 In place of this program the Compensation Committee intends to modify the Company's existing executive life insurance program for the current named executives to provide for the build up of value within those policies based on contributions by the Company equivalent to the annual contributions made by the Company under the SERP.